salma-abdelhady/salma-abdelhady/README.md

 ---

 ## About Me
-Computer Science student with a strong interest in data engineering and competitive programming.
-Currently part of the DEPI Scholarship Program, gaining hands-on experience with SQL, NoSQL, and data tools in  real-world projects.
-Skilled in Python, C++, SQL, and web scraping, with experience using libraries such as NumPy and Pandas.
-Solid foundation in data structures, algorithms, databases, and object-oriented programming.
+Data Engineer and DEPI Scholarship Program graduate with hands-on experience in SQL, NoSQL, Python, and web scraping.
+Skilled in building data pipelines, cleaning and analyzing data, and designing efficient solutions.
+Strong foundation in data structures, algorithms, databases, and object-oriented programming, with a focus on practical, real-world applications.

 ---